Melting of olive oil in immiscible surroundings: experiments and theory: Introduction

 Understanding the complicated dynamics of phase change is relevant to predict and control many natural and industrial processes.
 Melting and dissolution are examples of the classical Stefan problem, where the boundary is defined by the phase of the material and the evolution of the boundary follows from the material undergoing phase change.
 Common examples include the freezing of water to make ice cubes, novel developments in phase change materials, where the latent heat of fusion is used as a temporary energy storage \citep{Dhaidan2015MeltingReview}, and the melting of ice around Earth's North and South Poles \citep{Holland2006FutureIce,Feltham2008,Cenedese2023}.

 During melting, the cold melt generally flows along the body, giving rise to non-uniform melting, and therefore changing the shape of the object, which then feeds back on the flow.
 This shape change or self-sculpting process of objects subject to melting, erosion, or dissolution has been a topic of recent interest.
-The evolution of eroding clay spheres and cylinders have been studied by \cite{Ristroph2012}.
+The evolution of eroding clay balls and cylinders in a flow have been studied by \cite{Ristroph2012}.
 More recently, more studies have been done with quiescent surroundings, as in \cite{Cohen2016,DaviesWykes2018,Pegler2020,Cohen2020}, where they studied the pattern formation due to natural convection and dissolution of hard candy and salt, submerged in water.
 Pattern formation was also studied by \cite{Guerin2020} who, using experiments, reveal the dynamics of karst geomorphology and rillenkarren formations.
 Further insights into the emergence of rock formations due to dissolution are provided by \cite{DaviesWykes2018} and \cite{Huang2020}, who emphasise the importance of the directionality of the shaping process.
+In \cite{Huang2022} a class of exact solutions is given for the shape of the pinnacles, which show that the tip curvature is large, but finite.
 Recently there have been direct numerical simulations by \cite{Yang2023IceSalinity,Yang2023MorphologyBelow}, who use the phase-field method to study the morphology of melting ice in a Rayleigh--B\'{e}nard geometry and stratification of salt concentration around a melting cylinder.